Helen Blanchard: Early life

 Blanchard was born in Portland, Maine on October 25, 1840 to a wealthy family.
 Her father was Nathaniel Blanchard, a shipowner and businessman; her mother was Phoebe Buxton Blanchard.
 Helen was one of six children; two other daughters Louise Phobe, and Persis E., and three sons David H., Augustus, and Albus.

-For much of her young life Helen remained in Portland with her family.
-Her Father ran a successful business until the Financial Panic of 1866, also the year that most of Portland burned to the ground.
+For much of her young life Blanchard remained in Portland with her family.
+Her father ran a successful business until 1866 when there was a financial panic and also much of Portland burned to the ground.
 After the failure of her father's business she moved to Boston, presumably on her own, to pursue a career as an inventor.

-Helen demonstrated an inventive turn of mind at an early age, but there is no indication that she received any mechanical or technical education, despite her patents being involved mostly in these subjects.
+Blanchard demonstrated an inventive turn of mind at an early age, but there is no indication that she received any mechanical or technical education, despite her patents being involved mostly in these subjects.

 First inventions and move to Boston – 1870s

 Her father suffered financial losses as a result of the business panic of 1866, resulting in the loss of the family homestead.
-Nathaniel died, leaving his family with financial troubles.
+He then died, leaving his family with financial troubles.

 As a result, Helen Blanchard and her family sold their ancestral home at the corner of High St. and Pleasant St., west side.
-Helen moved to Boston, Massachusetts and patented several inventions relating to sewing machines in 1873 and 1875.
+She moved to Boston, Massachusetts and patented several inventions relating to sewing machines in 1873 and 1875.
 The most important of her inventions was likely Patent No. 141987, an improvement in sewing machines that introduced the buttonhole stitch.
 This included the Blanchard over-seaming-machine, which could simultaneously sew and trim knitted fabrics.
 Notably, she had to borrow money to help pay for the development and filing of her first few patents.

-The majority of her inventions were designed to be used in commercial settings, and it would be over 60 years before another inventor came along to revolutionize the in-home sewing machine to the same extent that Helen was able to change commercial operations.
+The majority of her inventions were designed to be used in commercial settings, and it would be over 60 years before another inventor came along to revolutionize the in-home sewing machine to the same extent that Blanchard was able to change commercial operations.

 Philadelphia and New York – late 1870s–1890s

 After developing techniques for zigzag stitching and over seaming, Blanchard moved to Philadelphia, where she established the Blanchard Overseaming Company of Philadelphia to market her inventions in 1881.
 She also founded the Blanchard Hosiery Machine Company in 1882.

 After her success in Boston, she was able to pay back the loans she had taken to develop her first few inventions.
-Later, she would go on to use the proceeds from her profitable ventures in Philadelphia to repurchase the property in Maine that her family sold after her father's passing.
+Later, she would go on to use the proceeds from her profitable ventures in Philadelphia to repurchase the property in Maine that her family sold after her father's death.